nairamCode/Calculator-Addons/README.md

 3. Open the calculator in your file Manager on your pc (it's the same as putting a file on a usb stick)
 4. Open the Folder: @MainMem
 5. But the main.py in there
 6. Disconnect the calculator on your pc DON'T JUST RIP OUT THE CABLE!
-(If you struggle with this step, just take a look on your calculator it gives you the instructions after wating a bit)
+(If you struggle with this step, just take a look on your calculator it gives you the instructions after waiting a bit)
 7. If you have done it right you should see a text on your calculator that says something like: "Finished"
 8. You can pull out the cable now
 9. You can run the script under the PYTHON Tab in your Menu